nervosnetwork/rfcs/rfcs/0035-ckb2021-p2p-protocol-upgrade/0035-ckb2021-p2p-protocol-upgrade.md

 - Time
 - Alert

-##### Before hard fork
+##### Before the hard fork

-Change the version support list from `[1]` to `[1, 2]`, the client will support both versions of the protocol, the new client will enable version 2 and the old client will enable version 1
+Change the version support list from `[1]` to `[1, 2]`.
+Clients will be able to use both versions.
+New clients will enable version 2 and old clients will enable version 1.

-##### Hard fork moment
+##### Hard fork activation

-Disconnect all clients with the protocol version 1 on, and reject this version afterwards.
+Disconnect all clients that are using version 1 of the protocol, and reject it afterward.

-##### After hard fork
+##### After the hard fork

-Remove the support for the protocol version 1 from the next version of client code, i.e. change the support list from `[1, 2]` to `[2]`, and clean up the compatibility code
+Remove the support for version 1 of the protocol from the next version of the client code, i.e. change the support list from `[1, 2]` to `[2]`, and clean up the compatibility code.

-### Implement protocols that requires modification
+### Protocols that require modification

-#### Discovery
+#### Discovery Protocols

-##### Before hard fork
+##### Before the hard fork

 1. Change the version support list from `[1]` to `[1, 2]`.
-2. Remove redundant codec operations from the previous implementation
+2. Remove redundant codec operations from the previous implementation.

-##### Hard fork moment
+##### Hard fork activation

-Disconnect all clients with the protocol version 1 on, and reject this version afterwards.
+Disconnect all clients using version 1 of the protocol and reject it afterward.

-##### After hard fork
+##### After the hard fork

-Remove the support for the protocol version 1 from the next version of client code, i.e. change the support list from `[1, 2]` to `[2]`, and clean up the compatibility code
+Remove the support for version 1 of the protocol from the next version of the client code, i.e. change the support list from `[1, 2]` to `[2]`, and clean up the compatibility code.

-#### Sync
+#### Sync Protocols

-##### Before hard fork Before
+##### Before the hard fork

 1. Change the version support list from `[1]` to `[1, 2]`
-2. Remove the 16 group limit from the sync request list and keep the maximum number of syncs, new version changes the block sync request limit from 16 to 32
+2. Remove the 16 group limit from the sync request list, keep the maximum number of syncs, and change the block sync request limit from 16 to 32.

-##### Hard fork moment
+##### Hard fork activation

-Disconnect all clients with the protocol version 1 on, and reject this version afterwards.
+Disconnect all clients using version 1 of the protocol and reject it afterward.

 ##### After hard fork

-Remove the support for the protocol version 1 from the next version of client code, i.e. change the support list from `[1, 2]` to `[2]`, and clean up the compatibility code
+Remove the support for version 1 of the protocol from the next version of the client code, i.e. change the support list from `[1, 2]` to `[2]`, and clean up the compatibility code.

-### For protocols whose behavior will conflict before and after fork
+### Protocols that have conflicting behavior before and after the hard fork

-#### Relay
+#### Relay Protocols

-##### Before hard fork.
+##### Before the hard fork

-Since relay protocols before and after fork may have inconsistent cycle of transaction validation due to inconsistent vm, such behavior cannot be identified by a simple upgrade, for such protocols, another solution will be adopted to smooth the transition, i.e., open both relay protocols, disable the new protocol relay tx related messages, and let the old protocol work normally
+Relay protocols may have different cycles for transaction validation before and after the hard fork due to inconsistent VMs.
+Such behavior cannot be identified by a simple upgrade.
+Alternatively, another solution can be used to smooth the transition, i.e., open both relay protocols, disable the new protocol from relaying messages related to tx, and allow the old protocol to continue functioning normally.

-##### Hard fork moment
+##### Hard fork activation

-1. Disable relay tx related messages in version 1 protocol and switch to the new relay
+1. Disable relaying messages related to tx in version 1 and switch to the new relay.
-2. Allow opening the version 1 protocols
+2. Allow the opening of the protocol version 1.

-##### After hard fork
+##### After the hard fork

-Remove the support for the old relay protocol in the next version of the client code, i.e. remove the support for the old relay protocol and clean up the compatibility code
+Remove the support for the old relay protocol in the next version of the client code, i.e. remove the old relay protocol support and clean up the compatibility code.